 Failure of a responsible campus partner, as described in this section, to report an incident of sexual misconduct of which they are aware is a violation of the Comprehensive Policy and may subject the responsible campus partner to disciplinary action.

-Note that this obligation is for reports and disclosures of sexual misconduct only, and does not apply to reports of discrimination or retaliation - although faculty and staff employees are strongly encouraged to report such incidents as well to ensure that appropriate resources and support may be provided to affected parties.
+Note that this obligation is for reports and disclosures of sexual misconduct only, and except as applied to supervisors/managers (see "Obligation for Supervisors/Managers to Report Discrimination and Retaliation" below), does not apply to reports of discrimination or retaliation.
+However, all responsible campus partners are strongly encouraged to report such incidents as well, to ensure that appropriate resources and support may be provided to affected parties.